- >

 The right BPM tool can act as a central platform to fetch and push data to core software systems like ERP and CRM.
 Usually, department-specific software is built for unique use cases.
 Accessing data and using it for other activities can be difficult.

 Integration of core software with a company-wide BPM platform unveils many benefits.
-Some processes need human intervention and some don’t.
-You can reduce manual entries and cycle time by automating processes.
+Among the key benefits of BPM are the ability to automate processes that don’t require human intervention, reduce manual entries, and shorten cycle times.

 If all employees are made users in such a BPM platform, everyone has access to the company’s core operations.
 They have the appropriate level of access to information in different systems.